-- History of consultation/care from a series of practitioners or a variety of health care approaches without resolving the patient's complaint - Unsatisfactory clinical progress, especially when compared to apparently similar cases or natural progression of the condition - Signs and symptoms that do not fit the normal pattern and are not resolving injuries still in litigation, signs, and symptoms not consistent with pain severity, and behaviors incongruent with underlying anatomic and physiologic principles.
+- History of consultation/care from a series of practitioners or a variety of health care approaches without resolving the patient's complaint. - Unsatisfactory clinical progress, especially when compared to apparently similar cases or natural progression of the condition. - Signs and symptoms that do not fit the normal pattern and are not resolving.